 UK-based British design studio, Wallace Sewell, was established by Harriet Wallace-Jones and Emma Sewell after graduating from the Royal College of Art in 1990.
 Their diverse portfolio includes scarves for the Tate museums as well as moquette fabric designs for Transport for London's underground seating.
 When exhibiting for the first time in 1992, their pieces created much enthusiasm and interest, particularly from Barney's, New York who placed an order for scarves.
 This proved instrumental in helping to lay the foundations of the Wallace Sewell brand.
 Barneys are still buying today and Wallace Sewell now supply over 200 stockists in 20 countries.
+They have worked with various boutique hotels, designing and producing bespoke bedspreads, and more recently have been invited to be guest designers for West Elm, a US-based home and interior retailer.
 Working from London and Dorset, this progressive studio pioneers excellence and originality within their woven products.

 There's nothing currently here but check back soon, we're constantly updating our products.